 Shaw: Guntersville, winter fishing.
-I'm either going to throw a suspended jerk bait or a red eye shad and probably -- oh man, that's a toughie.
-A jig would be fine there, too, but I'd probably just say red eye.
+I'm going to throw a suspended jerk bait or a red-eye shad and probably -- oh man, that's a toughie.
+A jig would be fine there, too, but I'd probably say red eye.

-Stick to the old red eye shad.
-I'm fixing to have one there this next week, I think, some tournament, and I guarantee a red eye will play a major part in it.
+Could you stick to the old red-eye shad?
+I'm fixing to have one there this next week, I think, some tournament, and I guarantee a red eye will play a significant part in it.

 Keri: What lure do you always have on your deck and why?

-Shaw: It's probably rarer times when I don't have a jig on.
+Shaw: It's probably rarer times I don't have a jig on.
 Like this, it's just a Hack jig, a Hack Attack jig with a Rage Craw.
-That's probably as solid a performer for me throughout the year anywhere, any time.
+That's a solid performer for me throughout the year, anywhere, any time.
 It's got a lot of action with the Rage Craw in the back.
 It gets nice.
-You can bulk it up, make it look really big like a normal jig.
-You can trim some, make it look small.
-They make small sizes, two, three eighths and the rest.
+Like a regular jig, you can bulk it up and make it look huge.
+You can trim some and make it look small.
+They make small sizes, two or three eighths and the rest.
 It's just a great, great package for catching fish.

 Shaw: I almost always have a red eye tied on.
-It's got that new little crank bait that I just tie on that little 1.5, and it's just dynamite.
+It's got that new little crankbait that I tie on that little 1.5, and it's just dynamite.
 It's hard not to have one of those on; cold weather, warm weather.
 There's just a great action to that bait.
 I alternate between that and a red eye a lot.

 Keri: They're kind of tough questions.
 It's hard to say.

-Shaw: Yeah, it's such a tough situation to be put in a one bait situation ...
+Shaw: Yeah, it's such a challenging situation to be put in a one-bait situation ...

 Shaw: ... your favorite and all that because they are.
 They're tools, and we use them all.
-Right now, I've got just four out on the deck which probably is the lowest amount I'll have any time, just four rods and reels out on the deck.
-Every one of them has opportunity, like right here.
-I look up here and I see a mat of vegetation, and so instead of pitching my jig over there, I pull out my one ounce giant tungsten sinker, 65 pound Sonic braid and we're going after it.
+Right now, I've got four out on the deck, which is the lowest amount I'll have any time, just four rods and reels out on the deck.
+Every one of them has the opportunity, like right here.
+I look up here and see a mat of vegetation, so instead of pitching my jig over there, I pull out my one-ounce giant tungsten sinker, 65-pound Sonic braid, and we're going after it.

 Shaw: Wow!
-I don't think there are any of them that I don't like.
-There's some that I'm not as good at.
+There aren't any of them that I don't like.
+There are some that I'm not as good at.
 It's not necessarily a technique.
 It would be a situation the fish get in.

 Shaw: In other words, catching them, I'm comfortable cranking, I'm comfortable drop shot them.
-I'm comfortable doing flipping, pitching, spinnerbait, you name it.
+I'm comfortable doing flipping, pitching, and a spinnerbait.
+You name it.
 I've gotten comfortable doing all of it.

 Swim baits, I've used them, caught them, but I've never felt like I'm a great swim bait fisherman.
 And yet, I've had some pretty good tournaments on swim bait, but if they get on the big swim baits, I'm probably not nearly the angler I should be for that.

-When they're off shore, I'm not nearly as good as I should be.
-I'm just finding the structure and knowing where and when and that type of deal on the structure, off shore structure, summer time, shell beds, that type of deal.
+I'm not nearly as good as I should be when they're offshore.
+I'm just finding the structure and knowing where and when and that type of deal on the structure, offshore structure, summer time, shell beds, that type of deal.
 So, those are probably a couple of situations that I'm ...
 If I get in that situation, it's like, well, I'm struggling in this deal.
 We'll see how it works out.

-I've had some good tournaments at Kentucky Lake, fishing that summer time shell bars and channels, and I found some good deals.
+I've had some good tournaments at Kentucky Lake, fishing that summertime, shell bars, and channels, and I found some excellent deals.
 Sometimes, I amaze myself -- wow, I found something.
-But most of the times it's a struggle.
+But most of the time, it's a struggle.

 Shaw: I'd much prefer to have them shallow.
-It might be at Kentucky Lake in April-May where you can just go down the banks and just have a blast and pull out the frog or whatever else, and see what's going on.
+It might be at Kentucky Lake in April-May, where you can go down the banks and just have a blast, pull out the frog or whatever else, and see what's going on.
 But when you've got to get out there deep, you've got to get out there deep.
 So, that's my least favorite.
-I mean, it's not my least favorite, it's my least common.
+I mean, it's not my least favorite.
+It's my least common.

 Shaw: I love catching them out there.
-When I'm off shore, I love it, deep cranking or throwing the big sexy spoon or dragging a big worm or anything like that.
-I'm thrilled with it, Carolina rigs and football jigs, I love it.
-But I don't feel I'm good at finding the fish, like some of these guys.
+When I'm offshore, I love deep cranking or throwing the big sexy spoon or dragging a giant worm or anything like that.
+I'm thrilled with it; Carolina rigs and football jigs, I love it.
+But I'm not good at finding the fish, like some of these guys.
 They're just phenomenal.
 Yep, they're going to be right here, and I'm like, how in the world did you figure that out?